WGLab/LongReadSum/README.md

 # RRMS BAM

-This section describes parameters for ONT RRMS BAM files and associated CSVs.
+This section describes describes how to generate QC reports for ONT RRMS BAM files and associated CSVs (data shown is HG002 RRMS using ONT
+R9.4.1).

+## Parameters
 | Parameter	| Description | Default |
 | --- | --- | --- |
 | -c, --csv | CSV file containing read IDs to extract from the BAM file*